 Firefighters who serve as paramedics are all the more required to be drug-free.
 The actions and decisions of paramedics do, after all, often have a huge direct bearing on life and death.
 They are responsible for the welfare of the public they serve, often under the direst conditions.
-Thus, it only makes sense that they undergo a drug test to be eligible for hiring.
+Thus, it only makes sense that they undergo a drug test to be eligible for hire.

 Is pre-employment screening the only hurdle?

 The Fourth Amendment protects the privacy of individuals against unreasonable and arbitrary intrusions by the State.
-Arbitrary drug testing is thus considered unlawful.
+Arbitrary drug testing thus considered unlawful.

 An agency like a fire department is one exception, for good reason.
 They have the right to call for random drug tests on personnel.
 Firefighter employment contracts often stipulate the need for random drug testing as part of a strategy to ensure their own safety and the safety of those they serve.

 When fire departments fail to cover all legal bases in requiring additional drug tests for their personnel, they could run afoul of human resource arguments, collective bargaining agreements, and even local legislation, which can vary from state to state.
-For the larger part, however, firefighters are made to undergo testing for controlled substances, illegal drugs and alcohol every one or two years.
+For the larger part, however, firefighters made to undergo testing for controlled substances, illegal drugs and alcohol every one or two years.

 These drug tests are 99% accurate and convenient for employers, and far from invasive for test subjects who need to do nothing more than urinate in a multiple panel test cup.
 Find out how this all works by checking out the Ovus Medical blog.